New Constructions of Optimal $(r,\delta)$-LRCs via Algebraic Function Fields: A Length Upper Bound for Optimal -LRCs with Flexible Minimum Distances and Constant

 In Section~\ref{sec:1.1}, we mentioned that Guruswami \textit{et al.} \cite[Theorem 13 and Corollary 14]{Guruswami2019how} established an upper bound on the code length $n$ of $q$-ary optimal $r$-LRCs with minimum distance $d=\Theta(n)$ and constant $r$, yielding $n\leq O(q)$.
 We also said that this bound can be generalized to the case of $(r,\delta)$-LRCs.
-As our construction of optimal $(r,\delta)$-LRCs with flexible minimum distances happens to fall within the scope of this generalized bound, we formally state and prove it. \begin{theorem} The minimum distance $d$ of an optimal $(r,\delta)$-LRC $\Ccal$ with parameters $[n,k,d]_q$ satisfying $\frac{d}{n}\leq \frac{2}{3}$ is upper bounded by
+As \Review{some of} our constructions of optimal $(r,\delta)$-LRCs with flexible minimum distances \Review{and constant $r,\delta$} happen to fall within the scope of this generalized bound, we formally state and prove it. \begin{theorem} The minimum distance $d$ of an optimal $(r,\delta)$-LRC $\Ccal$ with parameters $[n,k,d]_q$ satisfying $\frac{d}{n}\leq \frac{2}{3}$ is upper bounded by